hansika09/TheSnakeGame/README.md

 # TheSnakeGame
 The Classic Snake Game Using JAVA

 We all are aware of The Classic Snake game from the times of Nokia and we all actually loved it.
-Here, is a a game that works like it.
-The player needs to move the snake using the array keys on the keyboard and once the snake eats an apple, its size increases along with a beep sound.
+Here is a game that works like it.
+The player needs to move the snake using the arrow keys on the keyboard and once the snake eats an apple, its size increases along with a beep sound.
 In case the snake hits its own body or the walls of the window, the game ends with a beep.

 ## 📸 Screenshots